Grow Fatsia Japonica, Japanese Aralia

 Grow Fatsia japonica ‘Spider’s Web’ for a gorgeous focal plant in your home.

 Fatsia japonica, sometimes called Japanese aralia, is a shade-loving shrub that thrives in moist conditions.
 It’s usually grown for its outstanding foliage during the growing season.
-The huge leaves are deeply lobed and grow to nearly a foot wide.
+The giant leaves are deeply lobed and grow to nearly a foot wide.
 Fatsia grows up to 8 feet tall.
-The white flower clusters appear in fall, on mature plants, contributing to the beauty of a mature plant early in its lifecycle.
+The white flower clusters appear in fall on mature plants, contributing to the beauty of a mature plant early in its lifecycle.
 Following them, in the winter, shiny, black fruit appear.

 grow Fatsia japonica